nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Filter for past teammates: `filterteam`

 Shows a list of past teammates in HackNet.
+This command will only show contacts that have been tagged as teammates.
+Potential teammates marked using the `team` command will **NOT** be shown using the `filterteam` command.

 Format: `filterteam`